-MEADS is a transatlantic cooperative effort between the United States, Germany, and Italy to develop an air and missile defense system that is tactically mobile and transportable.
-It will be capable of countering tactical ballistic missiles and air-breathing threats, including cruise missiles.
-MEADS will improve the limited area defense of vital assets, both civilian and military, as well as provide capability to move with and protect the maneuver forces.
-MEADS will provide coalition forces with a system capability that is currently not available: a weapon system that can be deployed where it is needed with the versatility to provide force and asset protection during all phases of military operations.
-It will be employed either in combination with other systems as part of an integrated air defense, or individually in stand-alone operations.
+MEADS was a transatlantic cooperative effort between the United States, Germany, and Italy to develop an air and missile defense system that was tactically mobile and transportable.
+It would be capable of countering tactical ballistic missiles and air-breathing threats, including cruise missiles.
+MEADS would improve the limited area defense of vital assets, both civilian and military, as well as provide capability to move with and protect the maneuver forces.
+MEADS would provide coalition forces with a system capability that was currently not available: a weapon system that can be deployed where it was needed with the versatility to provide force and asset protection during all phases of military operations.
+It would be employed either in combination with other systems as part of an integrated air defense, or individually in stand-alone operations.

-The Medium Extended Air Defense System (MEADS), formerly the Corps SAM [Corps Surface-to-Air Missile] program, is the only Theater Missile Defense (TMD) system under consideration to provide maneuver forces with 360 degree defense protection against the real and growing threat of short-range tactical ballistic missiles, cruise missiles, and unmanned aerial vehicles.
-This system is intended to provide fundamental enhancements in tactical mobility, strategic deployability, and operational capability.
-Key in this regard will be transportability on C-130 aircraft as a highly mobile system designed to protect forward deployed and maneuvering forces.
+The Medium Extended Air Defense System (MEADS), formerly the Corps SAM [Corps Surface-to-Air Missile] program, was the only Theater Missile Defense (TMD) system under consideration to provide maneuver forces with 360 degree defense protection against the real and growing threat of short-range tactical ballistic missiles, cruise missiles, and unmanned aerial vehicles.
+This system was intended to provide fundamental enhancements in tactical mobility, strategic deployability, and operational capability.
+Key in this regard would be transportability on C-130 aircraft as a highly mobile system designed to protect forward deployed and maneuvering forces.
 MEADS would replace Hawk, and some portion of Patriot.

-MEADS will provide joint and coalition forces, critical asset and defended area protection against multiple and simultaneous attacks by short to medium range ballistic missiles, cruise missiles, unmanned aerial vehicles (UAVs) and tactical air-to-surface missiles (TASMs).
-MEADS will have a netted and distributed architecture with modular components to increase survivability and flexibility of employment in a number of operational configurations.
+MEADS would provide joint and coalition forces, critical asset and defended area protection against multiple and simultaneous attacks by short to medium range ballistic missiles, cruise missiles, unmanned aerial vehicles (UAVs) and tactical air-to-surface missiles (TASMs).
+MEADS would have a netted and distributed architecture with modular components to increase survivability and flexibility of employment in a number of operational configurations.

-In addition, MEADS will provide significant improvements in strategic deployability, transportability, mobility and maneuverability.
+In addition, MEADS would provide significant improvements in strategic deployability, transportability, mobility and maneuverability.
 Its substantially reduced lift requirements enable MEADS to be deployed rapidly with essential combat loads via inter/intra-theater land, sea, and airlift anywhere in the world.
-MEADS will provide Combatant Commanders with an Air Missile Defense (AMD) system that is fully transportable by C-130 aircraft, thus increasing strategic and tactical mobility.
-Further, its decreased size/weight and ability to conduct rapid march order and system emplacement will enhance maneuverability, thereby providing better AMD protection to maneuvering forces.
+MEADS would provide Combatant Commanders with an Air Missile Defense (AMD) system that was fully transportable by C-130 aircraft, thus increasing strategic and tactical mobility.
+Further, its decreased size/weight and ability to conduct rapid march order and system emplacement would enhance maneuverability, thereby providing better AMD protection to maneuvering forces.

-MEADS is a future Force system.
-It is an international co-development program essential to fulfill the requirements of the US Army and the US Marine Corps for a low-medium air and missile defense system in the 21st century.
-MEADS will offer a significant improvement in surveillance, target tracking, integrated fire control and target engagement, tactical mobility and strategic deployability over comparable missile systems.
-It will defend the maneuver force and other critical forward-deployed assets against short and medium range Theater Ballistic Missiles (TBMs), cruise missiles (CMs) and other air-breathing threats such as unmanned combat aerial vehicles (UCAVs) throughout all phases of tactical operations.
+MEADS was a future Force system.
+It was an international co-development program essential to fulfill the requirements of the US Army and the US Marine Corps for a low-medium air and missile defense system in the 21st century.
+MEADS would offer a significant improvement in surveillance, target tracking, integrated fire control and target engagement, tactical mobility and strategic deployability over comparable missile systems.
+It would defend the maneuver force and other critical forward-deployed assets against short and medium range Theater Ballistic Missiles (TBMs), cruise missiles (CMs) and other air-breathing threats such as unmanned combat aerial vehicles (UCAVs) throughout all phases of tactical operations.

 The program fell apart when the U.S. Army preferred to buy an upgraded version of the Patriot missile instead of pursuing MEADS development.
 This left the Italians and Germans with the only feasible option of buying the U.S. made system.
 Adding salt to the wound, the U.S. insisted on security inspections of European-fielded Patriot systems to ensure U.S. technology was not being exploited.
 This obviously upset the European partners, both on account of economics, and as a matter of trust and cooperation.

 With the approval of the Defense Acquisition Executive, the Army has combined the management, development and fielding of the Patriot and MEADS programs.
-The Patriot/MEADS CAP is an integral element in the DoD Ballistic Missile Defense System (BMDS) and is based on the concept that the MEADS objective capability will be achieved through an evolutionary approach by incrementally inserting MEADS major end items into the current Patriot system, thereby providing increased capability to the field in a timelier manner.
+The Patriot/MEADS CAP was an integral element in the DoD Ballistic Missile Defense System (BMDS) and was based on the concept that the MEADS objective capability would be achieved through an evolutionary approach by incrementally inserting MEADS major end items into the current Patriot system, thereby providing increased capability to the field in a timelier manner.
 This approach allows for earlier modernization and fielding of enhanced capabilities to current Patriot forces in conjunction with recapitalization efforts.

 PAC-3 provides a remote-launch capability, which significantly extends the defended area; increases range, altitude, and firepower with the PAC-3, hit-to-kill, missile and ground support equipment; and engages multiple TBM, cruise missile and UAV threats.
 PAC-3 system upgrades are planned to counter evolving threats, improve joint interoperability, and increase surveillance and detection capabilities required as part of evolutionary development.

-While the PAC-3 CRI missile is the baseline missile for MEADS, the MSE missile is being developed to meet U.S. operational requirements.
-MSE will provide a more agile and lethal interceptor that increases the engagement envelope/defended area of the Patriot system and MEADS.
+While the PAC-3 CRI missile was the baseline missile for MEADS, the MSE missile was being developed to meet U.S. operational requirements.
+MSE would provide a more agile and lethal interceptor that increases the engagement envelope/defended area of the Patriot system and MEADS.
 MSE improves the current PAC-3 missile capability with a higher performance solid rocket motor, modified lethality enhancer, more responsive control surfaces, upgraded guidance software, and insensitive munitions improvements.
-The change to the missile will be incorporated into production planned for FY10.
+The change to the missile would be incorporated into production planned for FY10.